gitforwork2/gitforwork.github.io/_posts/2017-01-19-h4-ead-application.md

 ## H4 EAD Eligibility

 Principal H1b nonimmigrant should be a primary beneficiary of an approved Form I-140 Immigration petition.
 H4 dependent spouses of such individuals are eligible to apply for EAD.
-Also note that certain spouses in other visas can apply for change of status to H4, along with EAD simulatneously.

-H4 dependent spouses of the principal H1b nonimmigrant who is the primary beneficiary of an approved Form I-140 Immigration petition are eligible.
-H4 dependent spouses of such principal H1b are eligible.
-Also note that certain spouses in other visas can apply for change of status to H4, along with EAD simulatneously
+Also note that spouses in other visas like F1/H1b can apply for change of status (COS) to H4 and EAD concurrently.

-H4 dependent spouses of the principal H1b holder, whose is the beneficiary
 ## H4 EAD Application fee
+$410 as of January 2017.
+Check the latest filing fee https://www.uscis.gov/forms/our-fees Make a cashier's check or personal check payable to "US Department of Homeland Security".
+No online payments are available at this point

 ## H4 EAD Documents checklist

+1. [ ] Check for $410, payable to "US Department of Homeland Security"
+2. [ ] Completed form I-765
+       - Question 9:  Fill your SSN, if you don't have it fill "N/A"
+       - Question 16: Enter (c)(26) for question 16
+3. [ ]

 == use this as an internal link anchor text sample i-765 for h4 ead ==
 ## H4 EAD filing address
 ## H4 EAD approval times